Ultimate Guide to Customer Value Management

 A properly deployed CVM program enables you, the vendor, to engage effectively with new business sponsors, as you have a solid foundation to grow from…leveraging value.

-How does a Value Management journey look like?
+What does a Value Management journey look like?

 A typical Value Management journey looks like the following: